Top 4 Myths About Fabric Softeners

 Both liquid and sheet softeners raise environmental concerns, from their ingredients to packaging and manufacturing processes.

-EWG recommends that you skip fabric softeners altogether, because they may contain “quats,” that is, “quaternary ammonium compounds known to trigger asthma and may be toxic to our reproductive systems,” and other compounds such as “distearyldimonium chloride, diethyl ester dimethyl ammonium chloride, variants of hydroxyethyl methyl ammonium methyl sulfate” or stuff with vague names like “biodegradable fabric softening agents” and “cationic surfactant”—not to mention some 3,000 other chemicals.
-A bunch of tongue twisters there but basically liquid fabric softeners pollute the earth and our bodies.
+EWG recommends that you skip fabric softeners altogether, because they may contain “quats,” that is, “quaternary ammonium compounds known to trigger asthma and may be toxic to our reproductive systems.”
+There’s a laundry list of other compounds such as “distearyldimonium chloride, diethyl ester dimethyl ammonium chloride, variants of hydroxyethyl methyl ammonium methyl sulfate” or stuff with vague names like “biodegradable fabric softening agents” and “cationic surfactant” along with 3,000 other chemicals.

 Myth #3: Dryer Sheets Last Longer and Reduce Waste